QuDataAI/qunet/README.md

 ## Data

-QuNet has a Data class - data for training or validation  model.
+QuNet has a Data class - data for model training or validation.
 It can be overridden or pytorch DataLoader can be used.
 The iterator `__next__`  is supposed  must return an mini-batch, has the same structure as passed `dataset` when creating the `Data`.
 For example, let's create training data in which two tensors X1,X2 are the input of the model and one tensor Y is the output (target):
 ```python